Using a patient approach, Twins' bats handling AL East arms

 Twins catcher Ryan Jeffers broke an 0-for-21 slump with a home run into the third deck in left field to start the fifth.
 Two batters later, Buxton hit a line-drive home run to center, and Cortes was done for the night.

-In the sixth, Urshela doubled to deep right-center, then Jose Miranda had his popup down the right-field line fall in for another double.
+In the sixth, Urshela doubled to deep right-center, then Jose Miranda had his pop-up down the right-field line fall in for a double.

 Entering Wednesday's game, the Yankees were 40-15 this season.
 They were an astounding 110-38 against the Twins since 2002, including 32-12 at Target Field.